 If you can’t come to a visit at the agreed time, please cancel your time at the earliest opportunity by calling the reception office by phone at 605 0861.

 If you are late for your visit for more than 5 minutes please be aware that priority is given for patients who arrived on time.

 If you reach the office after closing time, you will not be accepted and you will need to reschedule a new visit at the reception desk.

 If you come to the visit with several family members, please book a separate time for each one.

 If you have several different health issues, please contact your family nurse in advance by telephone for advice – perhaps it will be wise to book a longer visit time.

-If you can’t get in contact with your family nurse by phone, ask a reception desk employee to sign you up for a nurse phone contact.
-If you call before 2 p.m., the nurse will contact you on the same day, if after 2 p.m., then no later than the next day.
+If you call before 12 p.m., the nurse will contact you on the same day, if after 12 p.m., then no later than the next day.
 Please specify your contact information to the reception desk employee and keep your phone at hand.
-If you do not accept the nurse’s call on two occasions, you will not be contacted any more.
+If you do not accept the nurse’s call, you will not be contacted any more.